qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 Extract network end points
 ----------------------------
+``Added in 4.0``

 Extracts the end points (nodes) from a network line layer.
 Two definitions are available for identifying end points:

 #.
-Nodes with only all incoming or all outgoing edges: Identifies 'Source' or 'Sink' nodes based on the direction of flow.
+Nodes with only all incoming or all outgoing edges:
+   Identifies 'Source' or 'Sink' nodes based on the direction of flow.
    These are nodes where flow can start (only outgoing) or stop (only incoming).
 #.
-Nodes connected to a single edge: Identifies topological 'dead-ends' or 'dangles', regardless of directionality.
+Nodes connected to a single edge: Identifies topological 'dead-ends'
+   or 'dangles', regardless of directionality.
    This checks if the node is connected to only one other distinct node.

 Parameters
 ..........